 When we were finished at the airport, now Berrie-less, we checked into our cheap motel room on the other side of Maddison.
 We got settled in and rested there for a bit.

-Marlaina and Rick had a lot in common.
+Niner and Rick have a lot in common.
 It was kind of crazy how they were finishing each other’s sentences.
 We had a great time hanging out with them and we exchanged info.
 Hopefully, we will be able to hang out with them in their hometown in northern Utah when we make our way back to California in December.

-Meanwhile, Marlaina really enjoyed her epic beer flight on a board in the shape of Wisconsin!
+Meanwhile, Niner really enjoyed her epic beer flight on a board in the shape of Wisconsin!
 All Wisconsin beers and all of them were great!

 When we were done at the bar, we left to find a quick dinner.
 We shared a bowl of noodles at Noodles & Company.
 It is an up and coming chain of higher-end fast food restaurants featuring noodle dishes inspired from different cuisine around the world.
 We shared the Japanese Pan Noodles with chicken and we were impressed with the flavor, freshness, and value.
 We would not mind eating there again for a quick and affordable meal.